-Our investment income is subject to variation due to fluctuations of market interest rates on our fixedincome portfolio, and fluctuations of stock prices in our equity portfolio.
+Our investment income is subject to variation due to fluctuations of market interest rates on our fixed-income portfolio.
 If such investment income is not sufficient to offset potential underwriting losses or our capital and reserves are not sufficient to absorb adverse underwriting or investment results, our profitability would be adversely affected.